bryanbrunetti/exifupdater/README.md

 3. **Files not found**: Check the filename variations - the tool handles many cases but some edge cases might exist
 4. **Symlink creation fails**: Ensure the filesystem supports symbolic links
 5. **"File already exists at destination"**: The file is already organized, but album symlinks will still be created/verified
+6. **Scan shows 0% missing timestamps**: Your files may already have proper EXIF data and don't need processing

 ### Getting Help

 If you encounter issues:
+1. Start with `--scan` to understand your file collection
-1. Run with `--dry-run` to see what the tool would do
+2. Run with `--dry-run` to see what the tool would do
-2. Check the detailed log output for specific error messages
+3. Check the detailed log output for specific error messages
-3. Verify your source directory structure matches Google Takeout format
+4. Verify your source directory structure matches Google Takeout format
-4. Ensure sufficient disk space and permissions
+5. Ensure sufficient disk space and permissions